 #14 Drink Local at Vancouver Craft Beer Bars

-VanWA is brimming with local breweries; in fact, they have such a presence they’ve become must-visit Vancouver, WA attractions and earned the city the nickname “Brewcouver”.
+VanWA is brimming with local breweries.
+In fact, they have such a presence they’ve become must-visit Vancouver, WA attractions and earned the city the nickname “Brewcouver”.
 Each brewery has a range of their own beers as well as guest taps that they share with thirsty patrons in their taprooms.

-#15 Eat At Restaurants in Vancouver, Washington
+#15 Eat at Restaurants in Vancouver, Washington

 You don’t have to go far to find good food in Vancouver, Washington.
 Several of the city’s finest eateries are located on Main Street along the stretch from Downtown to Uptown Village.
 That said, there are a few worthy Vancouver, WA restaurants off Main Street, too!

 For a quick lunch, Burgerville is the hometown favorite.
 The fast-food chain (now 40+ locations) started in Vancouver in 1961 with a focus on fresh, local ingredients that they still employ today.
-The original Burgerville restaurant in Vancouver, Washington is located at East Mill Plain and Morrison, but there is a downtown location at 4th Plain Blvd and Fort Vancouver Way.
+The original Burgerville restaurant in Vancouver, Washington is located at East Mill Plain and Morrison, but there is a closer location at 4th Plain Blvd and Fort Vancouver Way.

 New to the Vancouver, WA burger food scene, Bless Your Heart Burgers are getting rave reviews.
 We have yet to sample these hearty masterpieces, but the chili smash burger looks incredible!